ryan-mcclue/unsw/comp3331/week1.md

   - IP address of router is gateway as it serves as host's way out of network a host will have a default gateway, which is a particular interface IP address of a router (router can have multiple interface IP addresses)
   - enables network hierarchies
+* OSI:
+  - layer of rules that govern network communication

 IMPORTANT:
   - switching is process of moving data within network